boneyard93501/dsla/docs/fluence-sla-protocol.md

 ### Summary

-We focused on incentive compatibility and mechanism design to restructure a Service Level Agreement (SLA) framework commonly used in centralized, trusted cloud service environments, adapting it for decentralized, trustless settings.
-We introduced penalty models for defect reporting and early deal termination, further enhancing them with reputation signals.
-We believe this approach will achieve high incentive compatibility among providers and customers of the decentralized, trustless Fluence cloudless compute marketplace.
-This revised, decentralized SLA (dSLA) framework, is expected to encourage cooperation, eliminate cheating, and motivate providers to deliver the promised Quality of Service (QoS).
+Our work centers on incentive compatibility and mechanism design to adapt a Service Level Agreement (SLA) framework, traditionally employed in centralized, trusted cloud environments, for decentralized, trustless settings.
+We have developed penalty models for defect reporting and early deal termination, integrating reputation signals to enhance the framework.
+This approach aims to foster high incentive compatibility among providers and customers in the decentralized, trustless Fluence cloudless compute marketplace.
+The newly proposed decentralized SLA (dSLA) framework is expected to promote cooperation, deter dishonest behavior, and incentivize providers to deliver the promised Quality of Service (QoS).

 ## Implementing The dSLA Protocol

-To implement the dSLA protocol in an Arbitrum rollup environment, it is essential to acknowledge that the block timestamp is reasonably reliable, despite the absence of a fixed block time.
-In this context, the sequencer's timestamp serves as the reference clock.
-Furthermore, we assume that Stylus operates as a fully functional, EVM-integrated WASM32-WASI runtime [], enabling compatibility with ed25519 and potentially BLS curves.
-And finally, we assume that the Fluence L2 gas costs are sufficiently negligible to not impeded dSLA reporting and processing requirements.
+When implementing the dSLA protocol in an Arbitrum rollup environment, it is essential to acknowledge that the block timestamp is reasonably reliable.This is critical in the absence of a fixed block time as the sequencer's timestamp serves as the reference clock.
+Furthermore, we assume that Stylus operates as a fully functional, EVM-integrated WASM32-WASI runtime [], enabling compatibility with ed25519 and potentially BLS curves. ,Moreover we assume that the Fluence L2 gas costs are sufficiently low to not hinder dSLA reporting and processing requirements.
+And finally, we propose a DAO address as the recipient for value deltas between provider revenue and customer payments arising form the application of dSLA penalty models.

-Our primary concerns in implementing the dSLA protocol include the structure of the defect report, the defect reporting and reviewing processes and ensuing dSLA penalty model adjustments.
+Our primary focus with respect to implementing the dSLA protocol include the structure of the defect report, the defect reporting and reviewing processes and ensuing dSLA penalty model adjustments.
 Moreover, we assume that the initial dSLA implementation is limited to uptime and expressed in the "nines" tradition [].

 ### dSLA Lifecycle